Census Records

 What we learned

-Stannie and Alice were living on Morrison's Road in April 1926 — an address not recorded in Colm's research.
-Their eldest son Thomas went on to become a priest; for whatever reason he doesn't feature in the family history volumes, though Jenifer recalls Mavis mentioning him.
-Family oral history places him as the eldest of Stannie's children.
+Stannie and Alice were living at 59 Morrison's Road in April 1926 — an address not recorded in Colm's research.
+Their eldest son Thomas does not appear anywhere in the family history volumes.
+Family oral history identifies him as the boy who was "packed off to be the priest whether he liked it or not" — Mavis Fanning's words, relayed by Jenifer.

 The infant listed as "Aloysius" is almost certainly Donal — registered under his grandfather's name as was the family custom, but known throughout his life by his middle name.
 Donal was born in August 1925 and would have been eight months old at the time of the census.